-I'm a PhD student in the Information School at the University of Washington, advised by Prof. Amy J. Ko in the Code & Cognition lab.
+I'm a PhD candidate in the Information School at the University of Washington, advised by Prof. Amy J. Ko in the Code & Cognition lab.

 Prior to attending UW, I was a student at Oregon State University advised by Prof. Margaret Burnett, researching gender-inclusive software design as part of the GenderMag project.
 I founded the GenderMag-Teach effort to understand the pedagogical content knowledge that university-level educators develop as they teach their students the principles of inclusive software design.